damien-meere/full_stack_milestone/README.md

 >NOTE:
 >Ensure that when testing with the Stripe-supported payment system, utilise the [Stripe Testing](https://stripe.com/docs/testing#cards) details.
->Throughout the development of this project the followig details were utilised - Card number: 4242424242424242 (16-digit Card number), CVV & Date: Any digit combinations you wish.
+>Throughout the development of this project the following details were utilised - Card number: 4242424242424242 (16-digit Card number), CVV & Date: Any digit combinations you wish.

 You can also Clone this Repository to GitHub Desktop, by navigating to the [main page](https://github.com/damien-meere/full_stack_milestone) of the repository on GitHub, under the repository name, click Clone or download.
 Click Open in Desktop to clone the repository and open it in GitHub Desktop.
 Click Choose... and,